-Just because you don’t literally “sell” online doesn’t mean you shouldn’t act like you do.
+Just because you don’t literally “sell” online doesn’t mean you shouldn’t act as you do.
 Instead of “buy now” your site may have “visit our store” or “contact us” buttons.
 That’s fine but Pinterest can still be a place where you can expand your audience and ultimately your sales.

 Whatever form your online conversions take, you do eventually sell something to someone even if that is offline.
-For you, using any online platform, including Pinterest, should be considered another method of demand generation and that’s an integral part of keeping the flow of new prospects coming your way.
+For you, using an online platform, including Pinterest, should be considered another method of demand generation and that’s an integral part of keeping the flow of new prospects coming your way.

 Here are four ways that you can put Pinterest to work for you: